Environmental Action Germany: Memberships and partnerships

-The DUH is a member of the alliance Atomausstieg selber machen (Do the nuclear phase-out yourself) and, fom 1998 until 2022, a partner in the Hand-in-Hand-Fonds (Hand in Hand Fund) with Rapunzel Naturkost GmbH to promote social and ecological projects worldwide.
+The DUH is a member of the alliance Atomausstieg selber machen (Do the nuclear phase-out yourself) and, from 1998 until 2022, a partner in the Hand-in-Hand-Fonds (Hand in Hand Fund) with Rapunzel Naturkost GmbH to promote social and ecological projects worldwide.
 The DUH also runs the Handys für die Umwelt (Mobile phones for the environment) initiative.
 It also coordinates door-to-door and street collections for the purpose of nature conservation and environmental protection.
 The alliance Kommunen für biologische Vielfalt (Municipalities for Biological Diversity) was largely founded by the DUH and is supported by it in establishing its own independent association.
 The DUH initiated the Lebendige Flüsse (Living Rivers) campaign in 1995.
 The association is also represented in the Mehrweg-Allianz (Reusable Alliance) and founded the Wild Cities project.
 The association coordinates the work of several networks and initiatives internationally.
 For example, it is responsible for the Rußfrei fürs Klima ('Black Carbon') campaign.